What Happens if a Dog Gets Vaccinated Twice?

 Reactions at the Injection Site

 In general, dogs should only receive one vaccine at a time.
-As a dog owner, you should be on the lookout for redness, swelling, pain, or irritation in the area of injection.
+As a dog owner, you should look for redness, swelling, pain, or irritation in the injection area.
 Abscess or collection of pus may also form at the site.

 Anaphylaxis